Huginn18/huginn18/exploration/mimir.md

 I'm still not sure how to make other modules compatible with `pm` module.
 Probably I will need to implement two kinds of commands, `<module> <action>` and `<module>-p <project name> <action>`.
 This looks like a reasonable and elegant solution which will be easy to implement and use.
 I still have some time to think about it.

 I was also thinking about using gh projects for kanban module.
 After some research and brainstorming I have decided that as much as possible should be done as plain text, also `gh cli` doesn't support projects and I'm to lazy to experiment with `gh api`.

+### Update
+`pm list` is implemented and I got an idea.
+It might be nice to see what modules are used in projects.
+I need to check how to print table in cmd but besides that this should be easy enough.